VisActor/VMind/docs/assets/api/en/dataQuery.md

 ## Notes:

-- The dataQuery method will pass userPrompt and fieldInfo to the large model to generate SQL, but the detailed data in the dataset will not be passed.
+- The dataQuery method will pass userPrompt and fieldInfo to the LLM to generate SQL, but the detailed data in the dataset will not be passed.
 - During the execution of dataQuery, the currently supported SQL keywords are: SELECT, GROUP BY, WHERE, HAVING, ORDER BY, LIMIT.
 The currently supported aggregation functions are: MAX(), MIN(), SUM(), COUNT(), AVG(), but complex SQL operations such as subqueries, JOIN, conditional statements, etc. are not supported.

 ## Related Tutorials